Auckland burglaries: Parnell liquor store latest to be targeted overnight

 An Auckland liquor store is the latest retailer to be targeted by thieves carrying out brazen ram raids and burglaries around the city.

-Police were seen responding to a burglary at Liquorland in Parnell around 4am this morning.
+Police responded to a ram raid at Liquorland in Parnell shortly before 4am this morning.

+"A quantity of alcohol has been stolen in the burglary, with two vehicles fleeing the scene," a police spokesperson confirmed.

+"One of those vehicles has since been located in the Wiri area, with some of the stolen property recovered."

 Smashed bottles of alcohol were left strewn across the steps at the front of the store and officers were seen taking wine bottles as evidence and marking out footprints.